← Back to Blog

 Client Billing FAQs

-Bonsai is the best invoicing software for freelancers and small businesses.
+Bonsai is the best invoicing software for agencies and small businesses.
 It can help you create professional invoices within a minute, set up automatic payment reminders, and even accept payments online.
 It also lets you track your time and expenses, making your billing process smooth.

 1. How to ask a client for more money?